RMBarnard/RAREsim_Shiny/README.md

 # RAREsim_Shiny
-This is a temporary repository for the RAREsim Shiny app
+This is a repository for the RAREsim Shiny app that is an interface for the RAREsim R package.